 Lead Semi-Wadcutter Hollow Point Advantages

-The two main advantages people will tell you about the LSWHP is that it performs very well for training and target shooting and it’s a good defense ammo.
-The reason this is considered defense ammo where the full wadcutter is not is due to the design.
-The hollow point combined with the flat tip give this quite a bit of stopping power and these are almost always allowed where regular HP bullets are not.
+The two main advantages of the LSWHP are that it performs well for training and target shooting, and it’s a good defense ammo.
+The reason this is considered defense ammo where the full wadcutter is not, is due to the design.
+The hollow point, combined with the flat tip, gives this quite a bit of stopping power, and these are almost always allowed where regular HP bullets are not.

 Lead Semi-Wadcutter Hollow Point Disadvantages

-Wadcutters aren’t loaded to have high velocity because they are intended mainly for paper targets.
-This can cause some problems if you’re using this type of ammo as a home defense round in certain areas.
-In cold climates people wearing thick layers of clothing may not suffer as much damage as someone with lighter clothes if you have to engage them at a distance.
-This may not sound like much of a concern but when it comes to safety, you want to be sure an intruder or other threat goes down right away.
-This will depend on what round you’re using, who made it and the gun you’re using of course so do some testing of your own.
-At close range it should work fine.
+Wadcutters aren’t loaded to have high velocity, because they are intended mainly for paper targets.
+This can cause problems if you’re using this type of ammo as a home defense round in certain areas.
+In cold climates, people wearing thick layers of clothing may not suffer as much damage as someone with lighter clothes (if you have to engage them at a distance).
+This may not sound like much of a concern, but when it comes to safety, you want to be sure an intruder or other threat goes down right away.
+As always, it depends on what round you’re using, who made it and the gun.
+But at close range, it should work fine.

-LSWC ammo can be found in many calibers, with .45 LC and
+LSWHP ammo can be found in many calibers, with .45 LC and 9mm being popular choices.